-- We strive to provide a harassment free environment within our shops, depots, warehouses and offices and at industry events - We will respect each other's personal space and time. - We will always remember we are representing our businesses at all times - We will be receptive to and take seriously reports of behaviour, from members of our own company, that contradicts this commitment. - All incidents will be referred back to the relevant HR department or business owner. - We will not tolerate anyone being subject to physical, sexual, racial, psychological, verbal or any other form of harassment, bullying or abuse.
+- We strive to provide a harassment-free environment within our shops, depots, warehouses and offices, and at industry events. - We will respect each other's personal space and time. - We will always remember we are representing our businesses at all times. - We will be receptive to and take seriously reports of behaviour from members of our own company - that contradicts this commitment. - All incidents will be referred back to the relevant HR department or business owner. - We will not tolerate anyone being subject to physical, sexual, racial, psychological, verbal or any other form of harassment, bullying or abuse.

-Wholesale and convenience DIGNITY AT WORK CHARTER
+Wholesale and Convenience DIGNITY AT WORK CHARTER

-If you are an event organiser, please adopt the process below for ensuring compliance with the values in the Charter at any events that you run.
+If you are an event organiser, please adopt the process below for ensuring compliance with the values in the Wholesale and Convenience Dignity at Work Charter at any events that you run.

-Events process for organisers:
+EVENTS PROCESS FOR ORGANISERS

-If you're running events (including face to face and online meetings, tours, social and business events) in wholesale, convenience and related sectors, please make sure that all attendees know about the Charter and know how they can raise issues related to standards of behaviour:

-In pre-event communications include the Charter logo with a link to the Charter itself and the other supporting resources for it.

-Make clear to attendees who they should raise any issues with.
+- If you're running events (whether face to face or online meetings, including tours, social and business events) in wholesale, convenience and related sectors, please ensure all attendees are aware of the Charter and know how they can raise issues related to standards of behaviour. - Include the Charter logo with a link to the Charter itself and other supporting resources In all preevent communications. - Make clear to attendees who they should raise any issues with.
 Ideally this should be a senior person with responsibility for the event.
-It needs to be clear how that person can be contacted in advance of, during and after the event.

-Think beforehand about how you might handle issues related to the Charter that could arise during the event and respond to issues.
-As a broad framework for good practice:
+It needs to be clear how that person can be contacted in advance of, during, and after the event. - Think beforehand about how you might handle issues related to the Charter that could arise during the event and respond.

+AS A BROAD FRAMEWORK FOR GOOD PRACTICE:

-- a) support complainants by making sure they are not forced to stay in close contact with individuals who are behaving inappropriately, and - b) as soon as possible engage with complainants to commence action under the "dealing with complaints" guidance.
+Support complainants by ensuring they do not need to remain in close contact with the person(s) behaving inappropriately and, as soon as possible. engage with complainants to commence action under the "dealing with complaints" guidance.

-Include in your feedback forms an opportunity for participants to raise specific issues or to comment on the safety andstandards of behaviour at the event.
-Suggested standard questions are:
+Include in your feedback forms an opportunity for participants to raise specific issues or to comment on the safety and standards of behaviour at the event.